Gordon Freedman: Career

-Freedman's first work, while in college, was in Washington, DC starting in 1973 where he was a staff member of the United States Senate Watergate Committee.
+Freedman's early work included staff service on several Congressional committees.
+While in college, he was a staff member of the United States Senate Watergate Committee.
 He completed college, and then returned to Washington as a committee investigator for the U.S House of Representatives Committee on Post Office and Civil Service.
-In 1978, he was a staff investigator on the Subcommittee on International Organizations of the Committee on International Relations during the Koreagate scandal.
+In 1978, he was a staff investigator on the Subcommittee on International Organizations of the Committee on International Relations during the Koreagate investigation.

 After leaving government service, Freedman transitioned into media and production.
 He worked as a filmmaker and television producer, developing and producing projects that explored social, cultural, and historical issues.
 His work in film and television contributed to his broader interest in public communication and educational media.

 Freedman later moved into education and nonprofit leadership, founding the National Laboratory for Education Transformation, a nonprofit focused on rethinking education systems, workforce readiness, and technology-enabled learning.
 NLET works with schools, higher education institutions, and workforce organizations to develop strategies and technologies that support students, displaced workers, and lifelong learners.

-Following personal health challenges linked to mitochondrial dysfunction, Freedman co-founded MitoWorld, a nonprofit dedicated to mitochondrial biology and related health conditions.
-MitoWorld’s aim is to establish mitochondrial medicine as a more structured clinical and research field, comparable to cancer or diabetes research.
+Freedman co-founded MitoWorld whose aim is to establish mitochondrial medicine as a more structured clinical and research field, comparable to cancer or diabetes research.
 Through MitoWorld, he has supported public education, convened expert communities, and promoted the development of research in the field of mitochondrial science.

 In 2022, Freedman began serving as an advisor to GoEducate, Inc., an Austin-based education-to-employment software platform.
 GoEducate is designed as a cloud-based system that connects learners, colleges, and employers across regional, state, and national levels.

+Mitochondrial research and development

+Following a personal mitochondrial disease diagnosis, Freedman established MitoWorld, a communication and information hub for the mitochondrial research and clinical communities, supported by a scientific advisory board drawn from institutions including Children's Hospital of Philadelphia, Northwestern University, and the University of Cambridge, among others.
+Freedman also founded MITOS.Global, a distributed collaborative platform supporting cross-disciplinary mitochondrial research projects for laboratories and institutions.